A quick Web search will reveal many misconceptions regarding what constitutes fractal music.

 [Click image to enlarge]

-His chapter entitled "The Fractal Nature of Music" will be appearing this fall in the World Scientic Publishing book "Benoit Mandelbrot: A Life in Many Dimensions."
+His chapter entitled "The Fractal Nature of Music" will be appearing this spring in the World Scientific Publishing book "Benoit Mandelbrot: A Life in Many Dimensions."
 He also produced a compilation of fractal music in honor of Mandelbrot for Science Writers 2010, hosted at the Yale Peabody Museum.
 The program and dedication can be found here.

 Modern composers, including Martin Bresnick, Conlon Nancarrow, and Arvo Pärt, have developed sophisticated compositional styles that often incorporate forms of motivic scaling.
 Many algorithmic artists also utilize this concept in their compositions.
 The Fractal Music Composer software, written for the Fractal Geometry Workshop, offers one the opportunity to experiment with composing fractal music in this time-honored style.